dangormanjr/dangormanjr.github.io/index.md

 ## Current Interests and Projects

 - Ph.D.
 Dissertation: "Phantom Luminaries: Spiritualism and Paranormal Investigators in the Age of Disruption."
 Advisor: Joan Shelley Rubin, Rochester Dept. of History.
+This dissertation focuses on the expulsion of a Spiritualist, Frederick Willis, from Harvard Divinity School in 1857, the ensuing public debate between Spiritualists and skeptics, and the connections between Spiritualism and broader religious currents of the nineteenth century.

 - Assorted digital humanities projects as a Mellon Fellow.
+The purpose of the program is to gain a well-rounded understanding of digital tools and methods that humanists and social scientists can integrate into teaching and learning.
+Learn more about the Mellon Fellowship [here](http://www.sas.rochester.edu/humanities/fellowships/mellon.html).

+- Project-based learning for history classrooms.

+- The 1893 Columbian Exposition and the beginnings of modern U.S. tourism.

 - Philadelphia Jewish history, focusing on the cemetery of Har Hasetim, located in the suburb of Gladwyne.

 - The legacy of U.S. anthropologist Lewis Henry Morgan.
-- The 1893 Columbian Exposition and the beginnings of modern U.S. tourism.
-- Project-based learning for history classrooms.